-For 25 years, brothers Frank Sadlier Dinger and William Sadlier Dinger, fondly known as Ding and Bill, led the company through a period of growth.
-Currently, Ding serves as the Chairman of the Board and Bill is President Emeritus.
-They are both great-grandsons of the company's namesake.
-Sixth-generation family members in leadership roles include Melissa Dinger Gibbons, Director of Customer Service, William Sadlier Dinger, Jr., Group Vice President, and Angela Dinger, Senior Vice President and General Counsel.
+For 25 years, brothers Frank Sadlier Dinger and the late William Sadlier Dinger, fondly known as Ding and Bill, led the company through a period of growth.
+Both retired in 2018 and Ding continues to serve as the Chairman of the Board.
+The current leadership team includes sixth-generation family members Melissa Dinger Gibbons, Director of Customer Service; William Sadlier Dinger, Jr., Group Vice President; and Angela Dinger, Senior Vice President and General Counsel.

 For nearly two centuries, the downtown New York City-based company has thrived.
 Employees beyond the family, such as Frank Power and Dr. Elinor R. Ford, serving in roles such as publisher, president, and chief executive officer, enthusiastically adopted Sadlier's ethos and vision to be a leader in education.
 Raymond D. Fagan, who has been at the company since 2012, was appointed President and Chief Executive Officer in 2017.

 Pioneers in engaging students in their faith and developing groundbreaking curriculum across academic disciplines, the founders' entrepreneurial spirit lives on in the generations of family and employees who have dedicated themselves to the success of the company.